-Come the end of this summer, the nightmare may be somewhat over.
-A large portion of the population could be vaccinated, and society may be finally moving toward something resembling normal.
-And I can't imagine a better, and more Wisconsin, way to celebrate than a drink – probably a few.
+I can't imagine a better, and more Wisconsin, way to celebrate the final weeks of summer than a drink – probably a few.
 And perfect timing: You'll be able to find a lot of drinks at the second attempt at the second annual Bloody Mary Festival, returning to Deer District on Saturday, Aug.
-21 for the ultimate chaser.
+21.

 The brunch-time beverage favorite had its inaugural Milwaukee celebration in the outdoor plaza in front of Fiserv Forum in 2019, but unfortunately the second round scheduled for last summer was cancelled due to the COVID-19 pandemic.
-But now it's back in the home of the chaser – one of only ten cities nationwide to host the event.
+But now it's back in the home of the chaser – one of only a handful of cities nationwide to host the event.

 “The Bloody Mary Festival-Wisconsin had a tremendous inaugural event in 2019, attracting thousands of people to Deer District,” said Michael Belot, Senior Vice President of Bucks Ventures and Development, in a release.
 “We look forward to once again hosting The Bloody Mary Festival-Wisconsin to celebrate the innovative Bloody Marys made by Wisconsin’s diverse restaurants and to offer our guests another fun and unique event in Deer District.”